 Other Myths and Legends

-But it’s not just St. Joseph statues that are being used to sell homes, there’s a host of other superstitions that people hold to that influence their home buying, and selling decisions.
+But it’s not just the bury St. Joseph statue methods that are being used to sell homes, there’s a host of other superstitions that people hold to that influence their home buying, and selling decisions.

 Take, for example, clients –or real estate agents who refuse to look at homes where someone has died.
 Or, what about prospective buyers who refuse to buy a home during certain astrological time periods?
 Then there’s the issue of numbers, with ‘13’ being a house or apartment number that many people will avoid.
 Some real estate agents will even try to avoid the number 13 popping up in an asking price, taking care to avoid listing prices of say, $113,000 or $213,000.
 Likewise, hotels and apartments will often skip the 13th floor altogether.
 Chinese buyers, on the other hand, are often leery of the number ‘4’, since this number is considered to be bad luck.
 On the other hand, ‘8’ is considered to be very lucky in Chinese culture.